googleinterns/amt-xpub/README.md

 ## Documentation

-Please refer to `docs/technical-details.pdf` for more details of the design and the mathmatical derivations.
+Please check out: docs/technical-details.pdf, which contains all the design details and the mathmatical derivations.